dundalkian/physicsPoetry/README.md

 First creating a model of the corpus (currently Emily Dickinson)

-Takes that model and creates two sentences of up to 34 lines.
+Takes that model and creates two sentences of up to 34 characters.

 Uses a local version of IPhOD to analyze the phonemes of the last word in each sentence,